Convergence of harmonic maps: Proof of the Convergence Theorem

-\begin{prop} Let $(M_i,g_i)$ be a sequence of manifolds in ${\mathcal{M}}(n,D,v)$ which converges to a Riemannian manifold $(M,g)$ in the measured Gromov-Hausdorff tpology.
-Suppose $(N,h)$ is a compact Riemannian manifold which doesn't carry any harmonic 2-sphere $S^2$.
-Let $f_i:(M_i,g_i)\rightarrow (N,h)$ be a sequence of harmonic maps such that $\|E_{g_i}(f_i)\|<C$, where $C$ is a constant independent of $i$.
-Then $f_i$ has a subsequence which converges to a map $f:(M,g)\rightarrow (N,h)$, and this map is a weakly harmonic map. \end{prop} \begin{proof} When we have a sequence of manifolds $(M_i,g_i)$ converges in $\mathcal{M}(n,d,v)$, then the injectivity radius is bounded from below and $\dvol_{g_i}$ converges to $\dvol_g$ weakly.
+\begin{prop} Let $(M_i,g_i)$ be a sequence of manifolds in ${\mathcal{M}}(n,D,v)$ which converges to a Riemannian manifold $(M,g)$ in the measured Gromov-Hausdorff topology.
+Suppose $(N,h)$ is a compact Riemannian manifold which does not carry any harmonic 2-sphere $S^2$.
+Let $f_i:(M_i,g_i)\rightarrow (N,h)$ be a sequence of harmonic maps such that $E_{g_i}(f_i)<C$ where $C$ is a constant independent of $i$.
+Then $f_i$ has a subsequence which converges to a map $f:(M,g)\rightarrow (N,h)$, and this map is a weakly harmonic map. \end{prop} \begin{proof} With the same argument as in the proof of Proposition \ref{CaseI} we consider $f_i$ and $g_i$ to be on the manifold $M$.
+When we have a sequence of Riemannian manifolds $(M, g_i)$ which converges in $\mathcal{M}(n,d,v)$, the injectivity radius is bounded from below and $\dvol_{g_i}$ converges to $\dvol_g$ weakly.
 Therefore if $E_{g_i}(f_i)<C$, $C$ independent of $i$, then $E_g(f_i)$ is uniformly bounded.
-By Remark \ref{lin}, $f_i$ converges strongly in $\mathcal{H}^1$ to the map $f$.
-Also $\hes(\pi_N)$ restricted to a neighborhood of $N$ is Lipschitz and by Lemma $6.4$ in Taylor's book \cite{T00}, $\hes(\pi_N)\circ f_i$ converges to $\hes(\pi_N)\circ f$ in $\mathcal{H}^1$-norm and so we have $\Pi(f_i)(df_i,df_i)\rightharpoonup\Pi(f)(df,df)$ weakly.
-We have the same for $\Delta f_i$ and so $f$ is a weakly harmonic map. \end{proof} Under some other assumptions on $N$ or on the image of $f$, we can show that the limit map $f$ is strongly harmonic.
-These results are direct consequences of some of the theorems in \cite{S83} and here we avoid to repeat statement of these results. \begin{prop} Let $(M_i,g_i)$ and $f_i$ be as in Proposition \ref{bndenrg}.
-Then the map $f$ is strongly harmonic, providing that $N$ is a compact manifold and we have one of the following conditions:\\ a) $(N,h)$ is a non-positively curved manifold.\\ b) There is no strictly convex bounded function on $f(M)$. \end{prop} \begin{proof} a) See Proposition 2.1 in \cite{S83}.\\ b) See Corollary 2.4 in \cite{S83}) \end{proof}
+Adapting the proof of Remark \ref{lin} for our case, $f_i$ converges strongly in $\mathcal{H}^1$ to a map $f$.
+Also $\hes(\pi_N)$ restricted to a neighborhood of $N$ is Lipschitz and $\hes(\pi_N)\circ f_i$ converges to $\hes(\pi_N)\circ f$ in $\mathcal{H}^1$-norm (see Lemma $6.4$ in Taylor's book \cite{T00}) and so therefore $\Pi(f_i)(df_i,df_i)$ converges weakly to $\Pi(f)(df,df)$.
+We have the same for $\Delta f_i$ and so $f$ is a weakly harmonic map. \end{proof} Under the assumptions of the above theorem one can show more and prove $f$ is stationary harmonic.
+Under stronger assumptions on $N$ or on the image of $f$, we can show that the limit map $f$ is strongly harmonic.
+These results are direct consequences of some of the theorems in \cite{S83}. \begin{prop} Let $(M_i,g_i)$ and $f_i$ be as in Proposition \ref{bndenrg}.
+Then the map $f$ is smooth harmonic, provided that $N$ is a compact Riemannian manifold and we have one of the following conditions: \begin{enumerate}[i.] \item $(N,h)$ is a non-positively curved Riemannian manifold. \item There is no strictly convex bounded function on $f(M)$. \end{enumerate} \end{prop} \begin{proof} \begin{enumerate}[i.] \item See Proposition 2.1 in \cite{S83}. \item See Corollary 2.4 in \cite{S83}. \end{enumerate} \end{proof}